- Define and apply the biological, morphological, ecological, and phylogenetic species concepts, while recognizing that speciation is is a process.

 Here is a short, fun video contrasting the morphological and biological species concepts:

+Speciation, or the process that results in new species, occurs when an ancestral population splits into two or more descendant species which are genetically distinct and unable to interbreed (per the biological species concept).
 Speciation is all about gene flow – or lack thereof.
 The less gene flow, the more likely speciation is to occur.
-There are two different types of speciation, based on the mechanism that prevents gene flow: allopatric speciation and sympatric speciation.
+There are two different mechanisms of speciation, based on the mechanism that prevents gene flow: allopatric speciation and sympatric speciation.

 Allopatric speciation can occur when two populations are physically isolated from each other (allopatry), creating the absence of gene flow.
 In the figure below, geographic isolation occurs when a beetle population is divided by a body of water that prevents interbreeding between the two populations.
-Small changes occur in each isolated population over time, and if changes occur that prevent successful production of fertile offspring, then when the isolating ‘barrier’ is removed, the two populations can no longer interbreed (biological species concept).
+Small changes occur in each isolated population over time, and if changes occur that prevent successful production of fertile offspring, then when the isolating ‘barrier’ is removed, the two populations can no longer interbreed.

 Sympatric speciation occurs when two populations in the same location become unable to interbreed due to reproductive isolation, which reduces gene flow between populations and thus increases the likelihood of speciation occurring.
 Reproductive isolating mechanisms can be pre-zygotic or post-zygotic, which is a jargon-rich way to say before or after sperm and egg unite to form a zygote.
 Pre-zygotic reproductive isolation can include: